UpdateHub/updatehub.github.io/docs/yocto-project/glossary.md

 #### UPDATEHUB_PRODUCT_UID
  Identifies the product id in use.
 This is used by rollouts.

-#### UPDATEHUB_UHUPKG_PUBLIC_KEY / UPDATEHUB_UHUPKG_PRIVATE_KEY
+#### UPDATEHUB_UHUPKG_PUBLIC_KEY

-  The variables are required to point to the keys which are used to validate and sign the update package.
+The variable are required to point to the public key which are used to validate and sign the update package.
+The public key works together with the private key that is described below in UPDATEHUB_UHUPKG_PRIVATE_KEY, variable that points to the private key.

+The keys may or not be stored on the layer.
+Commonly the keys are not available for developers and passed to the build system using the **local.conf** file of the autobuilder.

+#### UPDATEHUB_UHUPKG_PRIVATE_KEY

+The variable to point to private key that work in conjunction with the public key to ensure more security in authentication

 The keys may or not be stored on the layer.
 Commonly the keys are not available for developers and passed to the build system using the **local.conf** file of the autobuilder.